Coralville: Story of a Book

 I was blessed by the good fortune of having partners.
 First was the support of the Johnson County Historical Society.
 Over the years the JCHS had collected images of Johnson county life in general and Coralville life in particular.
 JCHS director Alex Drehman provided access to the JCHS collections and went above and beyond in transporting boxes of images to the Coralville Public Library for digitization.

 My second partner was the Coralville Public Library.
-CPL director Allison Ames Galstad was enthusiastic about the project and provided space, equipment, and technical support to allow me to digitize the JCHS images.
+CPL director Alison Ames Galstad was enthusiastic about the project and provided space, equipment, and technical support to allow me to digitize the JCHS images.
 In addition, the CPL reached out to Coralville citizens in general and library patrons in particular to bring their family photos in to a “scanning day” at the library.
 We were blessed with offers of a number of special images that we included in the book.

 My third partner was local realtor and life-time Coralvillian, Rex Brandstatter.
 Rex is known as Coralville’s “official unofficial historian.”
 Without question, Rex knows more about the history and the life of this community than any other individual I know.
 Rex agreed to support the project and was the host for the CPL scanning day and also promoted the project on his weekly radio program.
 Most important, Rex reviewed the captions for errors and answered any and all questions that I had about how Coralville grew over nearly 150 years.

 And the support of these three partners did not end with locating photos and correcting captions.
 The Library hosted several programs that featured the book and agreed to serve an easy place for citizens to purchase it.
 Rex was my “color commentator” at various power point programs and added background and anecdotes to the images that we showed in the program.
 I can say without qualification that the book would not have been anywhere near as good as it is without the substantive support of these three partners.
-In fact, that is why I chose to dedicate the book to Alex, Allison, and Rex.
+In fact, that is why I chose to dedicate the book to Alex, Alison, and Rex.
 It took a village to produce this book!

 Once the book was finished it became clear that the visual history of Coralville was an evolutionary enterprise.
 As part of the gathering and digitization for the book, I accumulated a database of nearly 400 images.
 About half of those photos made it in to the book, but the others still had value.
 It was clear that we needed a way to offer some or all of the images to Coralville and the world-wide research community for a variety of uses.
 Of equal important was to build on the momentum of locating additional images held by current and past residents and conducting surveys of city departments to locate images of municipal services.
 Also missing and of value is a proactive initiative to take photos of present-day Coralville to insure that we have a good record of this dynamic community – both past and present.